Anti-Wrinkle Injections in Oxfordshire: Everything You Need to Know Before and after Your First Treatment

 - Jan 9

-- 5 min read
+- 7 min read

 What Is Botulinum toxin (Botox)?
 A Medical Overview

 Botulinum toxin (Botox) has become one of the most sought-after non-surgical cosmetic treatments in the UK, especially for reducing the appearance of dynamic (movement) wrinkles and fine lines.
 Medically, Botox refers to a purified form of botulinum toxin type A, a neurotoxic protein that temporarily blocks specific nerve signals to muscles, causing them to relax and softening the overlying skin’s creases.
-The effects of Botulinum toxin (Botox) treatment generaly wear off after 3-6 months
+The effects of Botulinum toxin (Botox) treatment generally wear off after 3-6 months

 In the UK, botulinum toxin products, including well-known brands like Botox®, are classified as prescription-only medicines (POM) regulated by the Medicines and Healthcare products Regulatory Agency (MHRA).
 It is a legal requirement that botulinum toxin is prescribed by a registered health care profession (doctor, dentist, nurse or pharmacist) and can only be administered by an appropriately trained clinician.
 As of 2025 it is also a legal requirement to have a face to face by the prescriber before having Botulinum toxin (Botox) treatment.
 Remote prescribing (via telephone, video, or email) is not allowed.